 It’s been consistently my experience that the full extent of a restoration project is unknown until the boat has been completely dismantled and stripped of old paint and varnish.
 It seems that most restoration projects have their surprises that were unseen at the initial evaluation.
 These surprises are mostly due to wood rot or plywood delimitation, located in hard to access areas, that aren’t revealed until becoming obvious during the process of stripping and dismantling the boat.
 Old plywood boats seem to be particularly prone to these unforeseen issues.
 Keep in mind that most of these old production built wooden boats were not built to last 50+ years.
 Marine plywood was not manufactured fifty years ago as well as today’s modern marine plywoods are... today's modern marine plywoods are far superior.
 Old wooden boats made of solid wood planking are better candidates for full restorations than plywood planked boats and are more desirable and valuable.

 So before committing to a restoration project give some careful thought as to how worthwhile it is to restore an old wooden boat.
 Take a look at some comparable modern wooden boat designs before deciding on restoring it...perhaps it may be a better choice to replace it.

 Timeless Boatworks is a one-man shop, accepting projects one at a time.
+I do this work as part hobby and part supplemental income.
+The focus is on wooden boat fine craftsmanship over making large profits.
 The focus is on wooden boat fine craftsmanship over making large profits.
 Never the less, I do need to earn a wage and pay my overhead expenses.
 That noted, Timeless Boatworks charges a flat rate of $50 per hour plus materials.